-C/o Kancharapalem is a drama film centred around the suburban Kancharapalem near Visakhapatnam.
+C/o Kancharapalem is a drama film centered around the suburban Kancharapalem near Visakhapatnam.
 It was produced by Praveena Paruchuri, written and directed by Venkatesh Maha, and presented by Rana Daggubati.
-The film released worldwide on 7th Sep, 2018.
+The film was released worldwide on 7th Sep 2018.

 C/o Kancharapalem Story:

 The film deals with four conventional love stories set among the people of four different age groups, all happening within a conservative suburban called Kancharapalem.
 The film breaks the barriers of hero-villain stereotypes in Telugu cinema and tells the stories of normal people fighting against social prejudices to succeed in their love.

 The film primarily has four love stories interlaced in Kancharapalem.
 The first is the story of the school kids, Sundaram and Sunitha.
 It is immature but has purity.
 Sundaram wants to fulfill the dream of Sunitha to be a singer.
 Their story tells how parents want to condition their children according to social norms.
 The second is the story of teenagers, Joseph and Bhargavi.
 Joseph is a converted Christian and Bhargavi belongs to the family of orthodox Brahmins.
 The religious differences are showcased in their love story.
 Their love is full of stubbornness and arrogance but a little maturity towards the future and their married life.
 The third is the story of youngsters, Geddam and Saleema.
 Their story showcases the religious differences.
 They have respect for each other, care for each other, dream, and plan for a better life.
 The fourth and the most important story is of a 50-years old bachelor, Raju, and a widow, Radha.
 It is the most mature story among the four.
 Radha is from Odisha and knows little Telugu.
 Their story deals with widow remarriage and love at later stages of life.
 Society sees it as a taboo and they have to fear the wrath of society instead of their immediate family.